henry-pan/fe3h-meals/README.md

-# Fire Emblem Three Houses Shared Meal Finder
+# Shared Meal Finder

-A simple app to find a common liked meal given two characters.
+A simple webapp to find a common liked meal given two characters in Fire Emblem Three Houses.